wallacebrf/synology_UPS_Shutdown-Monitoring/README.md

 If PDU load shedding is desired and the PDU is a cyberpower pdu81xxx series unit, the PDU must have SNMP enabled for communications and control.
 The SNMP settings used in the PDU will need to be entered into the web administration page to allow the script to talk to the PDU.

-The amount of time the load shedding occurs is configurable through the web administration page.
-This time is added onto the run time where the NAS is commanded to shut down.
-As an example if the shutdown run time is 15 minutes and the load shedding is configured for 5 minutes, the load shedding actions will occur when run time is less than 20 minuets.
+PDU load shedding can be enabled or disabled independently of Synology Surveillance Station and PLEX load shedding.
+How load shedding occurs is configurable through the web administration page.
+There are five options for load shed triggering

+1.) run time remaining only
+2.) time on battery only
+3.) run time remaining or battery voltage
+4.) time on battery or battery voltage
+5.) battery voltage only

+the load shed battery voltage threshold and or time duration is configured independently from the shutdown settings.

+the lowest load shed battery voltage recommended based on battery voltage is:
+1.)
+12-volt systems: 12.2 to 12.3 volts
+2.)
+24-volt systems: 24.5 to 24.7 volts
+3.)
+48-volt systems: 49 to 49.1 volts

+Lower voltages can be used however going below 12-volts puts the battery at more stress.
+Never discharge a 12-volt battery below 10.5 volts. this is important as the system will take several minutes to shutdown and during this time the battery voltage will continue to drop.
+It is recommended to perform battery "run time calibrations" to see how quickly the battery voltage trips over a period of time. failure to set the battery voltage correctly may cause the UPS to run out of power before the system has had a chance to fully shut down.

-Outlets commanded off during a load shed event will turn back on when UPS power is restored ONLY IF the power is restored before the system is commanded to shutdown.
-If the system is commanded to shutdown, when the system is restarted, the PDU outlets commanded to turn off during load shed will remain off and will need to be manually re-enabled.
-This is to prevent constant power on/off fluctuations from causing the system to continuously turn the outlets on and off.
+If the system is commanded to shutdown, when the system is restarted, the PDU outlets commanded to turn off during load shed will turn back on.

 ***************************************************